What are the details of the event?

 Once you’ve made the deposit/funds transfer, please email us a copy of the deposit slip/screen cap so we can confirm your slot.

 You may also pay via Paypal, which has a payment feature in our website.

 Is there a deadline for signing up?

 There is no deadline but please note that we will close the registration once all the slots have been filled up.
 Walk-in participants will only be accommodated if there are still available slots.

-Who is conducting the workshop?
+Who is hosting the event?

-The workshop will be conducted by Writer’s Block Philippines, a duo of editors and communicators who have collectively had more than 20 years of experience in freelance lifestyle and corporate writing.
+It will be conducted by Writer’s Block Philippines, a duo of editors and communicators who have collectively had more than 20 years of experience in freelance lifestyle and corporate writing.

 Ana P. Santos: reproductive health rights and women’s issues

 Ana has had over 12 years experience in advertising and marketing communications.
 She left her post as Assistant Vice President of a financial institution five years ago to pursue a career as a freelance writer.

 As an independent journalist and foreign correspondent covering sexual health rights and women’s issues, Ana has received media grants from Newsbreak, Probe Media Foundation and the Philippine Press Institute to cover population and development issues.